TeaDrinkingProgrammer/TeaDrinkingProgrammer.github.io/content/blog/hypermedia-mindset.md

 ## Single Page applications

 Single Page Applications were made possible by the rise of JavaScript as a language that could be used within the browser.
 Because single page applications run on the client-side, interactivity was not an issue any more at all.
 This is the reason most of the industry moved towards it and moved away from JQuery: we as developers want to make good experiences for the end-user.
 SPAs also come with a big disadvantage, though: they do not make use of the power of Hypermedia.
 In short, this means that, for SPAs, you need to keep state synchronised between the server and the client.
-This means that you have to do a lot of stuff twice: routing, authentication and authorisation, data validation/sanitation, translations, and most importantly: data serialisation and deserialisation.
+This means that you have to do a lot of stuff twice: routing, authentication and authorisation, data validation/sanitation, translations, and most importantly: data serialization and deserialization.

 ## Hypermedia libraries: a modern spin on hypermedia